Wilton Lights is a Christmas Light display in Wilton, Maine, put together by the Hilton Family and InterFix Communications.

 Preparation for the display begins as soon as the after Christmas sales start the previous year and continues through the summer.
-The animation sequence programming is done months ahead of time.
+The animation sequence programming is done throughout the year.
 This is truly a family project which requires a lot of careful planning.

 There are nine 5 foot tall wire trees with 350 traditional incandescent lights each.
 These are the some of the oldest items in the display and run off of normal AC power.

 A quick note to the media: If you are planning to mention this display on TV, radio, or in a print publication, please warn us so we can prepare for the increase in traffic which follows.